Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at St. Olaf College was 12:1.
-That means that there were 12 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 329.
-This number included 162 male and 165 female faculty members.
+According to the most recent data, the student-faculty ratio at St. Olaf College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
+This school has recently reported to have 313 faculty members.
+This number included 135 men and 171 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at St. Olaf College.

 Student Population Diversity Graph